BEECN Volunteers

 Each BEECN Cohort has the following responsibilities:

-b.
-No less than quarterly, inventory the contents of the cache using the inventory forms included inside the cache.
-The completed inventory form should be logged online at:
+2. No less than quarterly, inventory the contents of the cache using the inventory forms included inside the cache.
+Inventorying is done through the BEECN Journaling System.

 Fire Station Cohorts